 William has gone on client secondments to Man Group plc (in 2011), Royal Mail plc (in 2015) and JPMorgan Chase Bank (in 2017-18).

-William is listed as a Key Lawyer in the firm's Tier 1 Banking Litigation practice in Legal 500 UK (2021 and 2022).
+William has been recognised by Legal 500 as a Key Lawyer in the firm's Tier 1 Civil Fraud practice (2023) and Tier 1 Banking Litigation practice (2021 and 2022).

 William's experience includes advising:

 - a number of heirs to the estate of an ultra-high net worth individual in relation to a dispute with other heirs regarding the division of the estate's assets

 - an ultra-high net worth protector and beneficiary of a multi-million dollar offshore trust in relation to a dispute concerning that trust

 - JPMorgan in relation to its defence of high-profile claims brought by the Libyan Investment Authority in connection with a US$200m five year note and an alleged fraudulent and corrupt scheme